qwolilowp/nodes-and-edges/README.md

 ### MIDI-NODE

 The midi-node release MIDI messages.
 Note it uses WebMidi API, which must be supported by your browser.
 Also your operating system needs a MIDI configuration or tool.
 See the notes in this section: https://github.com/qwolilowp/Z_TENNOT_IU/blob/master/README.md#midi

+### URL-NODE

+The url-node is a node that asks for a youtube URL and playes back the sound from the video behind the link, when activated.

 # USAGE